 As we near 21 years of age, we settle into our genetic chronotypes.
 Well, at least for a while.

-Beyond middle age, most of us who aren’t already dolphins or lions will transition to one or the other category.
+Beyond middle age, most of us who don't already have a dolphin or lion chronotype schedule will transition to one or the other category.
 (After all, those early-bird specials aren’t gonna sell themselves.)

 If you’ve reached a transitional period, try gradually shifting your daily schedule to the new chronotype whose traits you’re starting to inherit.